gitter-lab/metl-sim/README.md

 ### Packaging the Python environment

-You must package the Python environment and upload it to SQUID.
+You must package the Python environment and upload it to SQUID or OSDF.
 CHTC has instructions on how to do this [here](https://chtc.cs.wisc.edu/uw-research-computing/conda-installation.html).
 To make this process easier, I created a helper script, [package_env.sh](htcondor/package_env.sh).

 To package the Python environment, perform the following steps:
 1. Create a working directory on the submit node named `environment`
-2. Upload [htcondor/package_env.sh](htcondor/package_env.sh) and [setup/rosettafy_env.yml](setup/rosettafy_env.yml) to the `environment` directory
+2. Upload [htcondor/package_env.sh](htcondor/package_env.sh) and [setup/metl-sim_env.yml](setup/metl-sim_env.yml) to the `environment` directory
 3. CD into the `environment` directory on the submit node
-4. Rename rosettafy_env.yml to environment.yml (this is what package_env.sh expects)
+4. Rename metl-sim.yml to environment.yml (this is what package_env.sh expects)
 5. Run `package_env.sh` and wait for it to finish
-6. Transfer the resulting `rosettafy_env.tar.gz` file to SQUID
+6. Transfer the resulting `metl-sim_env.tar.gz` file to SQUID

 ### Prepare a PDB file for use with Rosetta